szqmtl/demo_netty_protobufjs/README.md

-This demo shows how node.js communicates with netty server using protobufjs(Protocol Buffers).
+This demo shows how to use Protocol Buffers in netty server.

+The protobuf definition file is in src/main/protobuf

+Running the server by executing file **server.pl**.